 Functions of the Agency

-Welcome to the Planning and Urban Management Agency (the Agency) where our vision is to “Safeguard Samoa’s future and existing natural and physical environment” and congratulations on achieving this new step in your working career.
-The Agency is one of eight (8) divisions within the Ministry of Works, Transport and Infrastructure (MWTI) and our mission statement is “To plan and manage developments that provide better development outcomes for green growth”.
+The Planning and Urban Management Agency’s (the Agency) vision is to “Safeguard Samoa’s future and existing natural and physical environment” The Agency is one of eight (8) divisions within the Ministry of Works, Transport and Infrastructure (MWTI) and our mission statement is “To plan and manage developments that provide better development outcomes for green growth”.

 Our working standards ensure that these statements are upheld through achievement of set goals and objectives.
 The Agency aims to improve the quality of urban and rural life through effective planning and urban management.